VEBA account for sick leave at retirement

 Under IRC rules, a VEBA is implemented only if a vote by retirement-eligible employees in a voting group determines that a majority of those employees wish to participate in such a program.
 If VEBA has not been adopted by your employee group, your sick leave will be cashed out and you will need to pay federal income and FICA on your 25% sick leave cash-out payment at retirement.

 The following employee groups voted to participate in a VEBA:

 - Classified non-union staff

-- Contract classified staff represented by one of the following unions:
+- Contract classified staff of the following bargaining units:

 - Local 1001 UFCW

 The following labor union has not conducted a vote to date on the VEBA:

 Campus Police Officers covered by labor contracts with either the Teamsters Union or UW/WFSE UWPMA are eligible for the UWPD VEBA.
 Eligible job codes are: